Large power spectrum and primordial black holes in the effective theory of inflation: Introduction

 A potential way of circumventing this issue, which was already suggested in \cite{Ballesteros:2018wlw}, consists in invoking a modified dispersion relation for the primordial fluctuations, as it happens e.g.\ in ghost inflation \cite{ArkaniHamed:2003uz}.
-This changes the cutoff of the EFT through the appearance of a new scale that can be unrelated to $c_s$ and is associated to the higher-dimensional terms of the action responsible for the modified dispersion.
+This changes the cutoff of the EFT through the appearance of a new scale, which is associated to the higher-dimensional terms of the action responsible for the modified dispersion relation.
 In the present paper we will explore this idea in more depth.
-We will find that a transition to a phase of ghost condensation does indeed help to reduce strong coupling issues arising from a small speed of sound, by raising the unitarity cutoff. {The enhancement of the primordial spectrum in this case is in the form of a power law and scales generically as $(\Lambda_\star/H)^{3/2}$, where $\Lambda_\star$ represents the new raised cutoff.}
+One of main results of our paper is the following: we find that a transition into a phase of ghost condensation results in an enhanced power spectrum, while it raises the unitarity cutoff of the theory, which avoids the strong coupling issues arising from a small speed of sound and keeps the theory for the perturbations weakly coupled during the evolution.
+The enhancement of the primordial spectrum in this case is in the form of a power law and scales generically as $(\Lambda_\star/H)^{3/2}$, where $\Lambda_\star$ represents the new raised cutoff.

 To put the following discussion into context, we need to understand what we mean by a `large power spectrum'.
 As we mentioned before, the PBH abundance is exponentially sensitive to the primordial power spectrum, in the Gaussian approximation.
 It turns out that, with this approximation, ${\Delta_ \mathcal{\zeta}^2}\sim 10^{-2}$ is required in order for PBHs to account for all the dark matter.
 This is a crude approximation as it ignores several effects that may be important, depending on the model, notably: non-Gaussianities, stochastic dynamics, shape of the primordial spectrum, threshold for the formation of PBHs and equation of state of the Universe at the time of formation.
 For this reason, we will not focus our analysis on obtaining a specific value of ${\Delta_ \mathcal{\zeta}^2}$, but rather on primordial spectra that are orders of magnitude larger than the CMB one, in a broad range.
 Nevertheless, we can still use ${\Delta_ \mathcal{\zeta}^2}\sim 10^{-2}$ as a convenient benchmark, keeping in mind that smaller values of ${\Delta_ \mathcal{\zeta}^2}$---possibly orders of magnitude smaller---may be enough to account for all dark matter.
 In any case, ${\Delta_ \mathcal{\zeta}^2}\sim 10^{-2}$ (or any meaningful large value relevant in this context) is indeed very large in comparison to the primordial spectrum inferred from the CMB, which is about seven orders of magnitude smaller.